-This course focuses on basic constructivist, student-centered theories, providing models of curriculum development and their application to N-12 classrooms.
-The second part of the course will emphasize an historical overview of methods and approaches to teaching English as a Second Language.
+This course focuses on student-centered theories, providing models of curriculum development and their application for English Language Learners.
 Approaches and strategies such as: the grammar-translation approach; the Silent Way; the Audio-lingual Method; Total Physical Response; Jazz Chants; the Natural Approach as well as Cooperative Learning; Multiple Intelligences; Whole Language; among others are presented.
-English language development (ELD) lesson and unit planning as well as the assessment of these are presented.
-The NYSED Standards for ESL and the NYSED ELA Standards Applied to ELL Students will provide the basis for curriculum work in the course.
+English language development (ELD) lesson and unit planning as well as the assessment of these are required.
+The Common Core and Learning Standards as applied to English Language Learners will provide the basis for curriculum work in the course.
 The course will infuse technology and Computer Assisted Language Learning (CALL) in methodology.
 Students will apply material learned to curriculum units and develop instructional strategies that exemplify "best practices" in the field.